decaf-ts/ui-decorators/workdocs/4-Description.md

 ### Description

+Extension of `db-decorators`, exposes a simple implementation to handle automatic model rendering:
+- decorate classes and attributes as UI elements or UI element properties;
+- provides the base objects to implement `RenderingEngine` specific to each tech (Ionic, Angular, React, HTML5, etc);
+    - automatic CRUD view rendering;
+    - automatic UI validation according to `decorator-validation`'s decorators;
+    - enables automatic custom validation (not HTML standard);

-Adds a new Decorator ```uielement``` to add UI metadata to the model, that can be later interpreted by different rendering strategies
+Adds a new Decorator ```uimodel``` to add UI metadata to the model, that can be later interpreted by different rendering strategies

-This package will:
-- expose the basic api to enable each Model to be rendered according to a 'Rendering Strategy';

-Extending this with the ```ui-decorators-web``` package.
-- Use an HTML5 rendering strategy
-- perform automatic From-end form validation, using native HTML5 APIs, extensible with custom validators and custom errors messages;
+Adds a new Decorator ```uiprop``` to add UI metadata to the model's properties, that can later be converted into properties for the `uimodel`
+Adds a new Decorator ```uielement``` to add UI metadata to the model's properties, that can later be converted into Graphical elements
+Adds a new Decorator ```hideOn``` to add UI metadata to the model's properties, so heir visibility can be controlled depending on the CRUD operation